mongodb/terraform-provider-mongodbatlas/website/docs/d/third_party_integrations.markdown

   * `service_key` - Your Service Key.
 * `DATADOG`
   * `api_key` - Your API Key.
-  * `region` - Indicates which API URL to use, either US or EU.
-Datadog will use US by default.
+  * `region` - Indicates which API URL to use, either "US", "EU", "US3", or "US5".
+Datadog will use "US" by default.
 * `NEW_RELIC`
   * `license_key` - Your License Key.
   * `account_id`  - Unique identifier of your New Relic account.